Shawn-XuanWang/D3G/README.md

 of robots and two scenarios to validate Algorithms.
 1. XEnv.py uses a planar quadrotor model as robot dynamics, and define the cost function of different scenarios mentioned above.
 2. GEnv.py uses a unicyle model as robot dynamics, and define the cost function of different scenarios mentioned above.
-3. GPDP.py implements the distributed game solver and the distributed differentiable Pontryagin’s Minimum Principle (PMP) solver algorithms.
+3. GPDP.py implements the distributed game solver and the distributed differentiable Pontryagin’s Minimum Principle (PMP) solver algorithms for unicyle model.
+4. GPDP.py implements the distributed game solver and the distributed differentiable Pontryagin’s Minimum Principle (PMP) solver algorithms for quadrotor planner.

 ## Usage